 Began in 2011 by artist and writer team Patrick Lydon and Suhee Kang, Final Straw has grown from its initial roots as a documentary film project, to an international team who work interactively with individuals and communities to foster human relationships to nature, and to cultivate ecologically interconnected ways of thinking and being.

-In March 2018, the directors continue their work by opening The Branch, an environmental art and media lab and natural farm in Osaka, Japan that was inspired by the characters in the documentary film.
-They continue to work in collaboration with natural farmers around the world.
+From March 2018, the directors continue their work at The Branch, an environmental art and media lab and natural farm which they opened in Osaka, Japan.
+Their ongoing work is inspired by the characters in the documentary film, and they continue to collaborate with natural farmers around the world.

 Patrick Lydon, co-director